 In December 1998, two community project grants were endorsed by the Ohio County Community Foundation under GIFT III from the Lilly Endowment Inc. The Riverfront Erosion Project received a $330,000 grant and the Ohio County Historical Society received $270,000 for its museum renovations.
 These two projects required the approval of the Ohio County Community Foundation and therefore were granted after approval.

 The Ohio County Community Foundation is not the only foundation in Ohio County.
-The Rising Sun Regional Foundation receives its funding directly from the Grand Victoria Casino and Riverboat, and serves a four county region.
+The Rising Sun Regional Foundation receives its funding directly from Rising Star Casino (FKA: Grand Victoria Casino), and serves a four county region.
 The Rising Sun Regional Foundation issued a $500,000 challenge Grant to four community foundations, including OCCF, with the intent of assisting them in meeting their matching requirements for the Lilly Endowment Inc. GIFT III.
 Every dollar the OCCF raised was matched with another dollar by the RSRF, which in turn was matched again by Lilly Endowment Inc.

 GIFT IV was announced in January 1999, being similar to GIFT III, but focusing on administration of the foundation.
 GIFT IV offered $1.5 million to each community foundation that successfully completed GIFT III.
 The breakdown was as follows: